apoorvasomanima2025-a11y/eco6810-unemployment-predictor/AI_USAGE_LOG.md

 What was NOT taken from AI without verification

+The decision to use all 10 WDI sheets came from reading the original data description and checking which sheets were present in the downloaded workbook — not from any AI suggestion.
+The final R² of 0.6841, MAE of 2.34 pp, and RMSE of 3.30 pp were copied from the console output and JSON files, not from AI-generated text.
-The hypothesis null result and its interpretation were written after checking the actual printed median value (−31.5% in the original code).
+The hypothesis null result (difference = −0.29 pp, opposite direction to the prediction) and its interpretation as a genuine cross-country empirical finding rather than an artifact were written after reading the printed output.
-The explanation of the pct_change artifact was reasoned through independently and then confirmed with Claude as a consistency check.
+The choice of Random Forest over Gradient Boosting was based on comparing the CV R² numbers in the console (0.6482 vs 0.6287), not on any AI recommendation.
-Feature importance rankings were read directly from the printed console output, not from Claude's suggested narrative.
+Feature importance rankings (labour force participation and urban population dominating) were read from the bar chart values, not from any AI summary.
-All metric values in the report (R², MAE, RMSE) were copied from the actual JSON output files, not from AI-generated text.

 ## Better

 - "Claude suggested the first version of the FRED fetch helper; we changed the parsing after checking the missing-value handling"